(Prefer to listen on the go? Click here.)

 In countries where you don’t speak the language, it goes a long way if you at least try.
 Learn the basics: hi, bye, excuse me, please, thank you, and where is the bathroom.
 If you have any food allergies, learn how to say them in the local language.
 Again, when you encounter a foreigner in your hometown, doesn’t it mean a lot to you that they are at least attempting to speak your language?

 10. Do a little research about local customs.
 Unfortunately, I learned only after a couple of trips to Bali about their local tradition of eating alone in silence.
-Even when they have big community potlucks (noticeable by the women walking single file with baskets on their heads), everyone eats independently, at their own time.
+Even when they have big community potlucks (noticeable by the women walking single file with baskets on their heads), everyone eats independently, on their own time.
 Everyone else leaves them alone while they eat.
 Don’t be surprised in Bali if you walk up to a shop owner who is eating, and he barely acknowledges you or gives you an abrupt grunt.
 It’s simply bad form to talk to them when they’re eating.
 That’s their own personal, quiet, reflective time.

-Instead of thinking of pre-trip research as a hassle or a chore, think of it as fun homework preparing you for your trip?
+Instead of thinking of pre-trip research as a hassle or a chore, think of it as fun homework preparing you for your trip.

 11. Volunteer.
 Voluntourism is a new and growing trend where you volunteer your time, skills, and energy to an organization, issue, or cause to help make a difference in the communities you visit.
 Like the time one of my yoga groups spent an entire day caring for rescued elephants in Thailand.
 Or when we visited a local school in Cambodia, helping the children practice their English, and made donations of school supplies.
 Or when I offered guided meditations to cancer patients at a hospital in Sagada, a remote mountain village in the Philippines.
 At International Yoga Travel, I look for opportunities for us to be of service in some way to the local community.